Create Flavours, Unit 11 Windmill Business Park

 Common evaluation descriptors of vanilla include:

-Tahitian vanilla tends to be more perfumed with a floral, anise-type profile whereas Madagascan vanilla has more of a buttery, bean, almond taste.
+Tahitian vanilla tends to be more perfumed with a floral, anise-type profile whereas Madagascan vanilla has more of a buttery, bean and almond taste.

 Over 200 volatile compounds have been identified that contribute to the overall flavour and aroma of vanilla – the most prevalent being vanillin.
 The taste of vanilla itself means it’s the world favourite stand-alone flavour but it also offers seemingly unlimited pairing possibilities.
 Vanilla flavouring works well with alcohol profiles, berries, stone fruits, tropical fruits and creams.
 In the savoury sector it can also be used alongside rich meats such as duck as well as creating creaminess in Marie rose dressings for seafood.
 Vanilla beans are naturally fermented therefore can be successfully paired with other fermented foods such as coffee, chocolate, miso or balsamic vinegar.

 Our range of vanilla flavourings are designed for all applications, although primarily dairy, bakery, sports nutrition and confectionery.
-Natural vanilla flavourings feature in our masking flavourings and also in our ‘DairyBuild’ products with advanced heat-stability.
+Natural vanilla flavourings feature in our masking flavourings and also in our ‘DairyBuild’ products, which also offer advanced heat-stability.